 For the first time the results of the

 VGB Research Project “Benchmark of blade-based ice detection systems”

-will be presented at the conference "Operation of Wind Power Plants in Cold Climate".
+will be presented at the webinar "Operation of Wind Power Plants in Cold Climate".

 A comprehensive field test was launched in spring 2016 by VGB together with its member companies being active in the field of wind energy.
 The main objective of this project was to install and test four blade-based ice detection systems on the same wind turbine and during several winters.
 Meteotest has been mandated to lead the project and evaluate the results of the field test.
 The field test was carried out between 2016 and 2020 at the wind park StorRotliden in Västerbotten, Sweden.
 The wind park consists of 40 Vestas V90 wind turbines, which are non-heated.
 The wind park is owned and operated by Vattenfall.

 The following topics will be highlighted at this event in order to enable an optimized and efficient operation of wind turbines under icing conditions: